Cooking Aboard a Yacht

 Cover daily meals

-So what food to buy for sailing?
+So what food to buy for your first sailing experience?
 It is a good idea to make a list according to meals - breakfast, lunch, dinner.
 For breakfast, you would typically buy milk, cereals, bagels, eggs, ham, jams, butter and bread.
 For lunch, you can have anything you want.
 But if you are going to keep it simple, buy foods that can assemble into light salads or sandwiches.

 That includes lettuce, different vegetables, canned tuna, pasta, cheese and some meat, like chicken for example.
 Dinners usually require a bit more planning.
 You need to comply everyone's tastes and habits - whether they are vegetarian or not - and also, you should keep in mind the amount of groceries you are going to buy.
 They need to last, especially if you are not going to be able to go grocery shopping during your sailing holidays, and they also need to have short preparation period.
 The last thing you want on your sailing holiday is to spend hours cooking.
 We suggest you buy tomato sauce, mince meat, steaks, vegetables, pasta, rice and beans.
 Snacks are also essential to have on your sailing food list, especially if you are taking children with you.
 Potato chips, granola bars, cookies, chocolate and dried fruit all fall into that category.